All Products

 Metric type

-• instance_id: the ID of the ApsaraMQ for RocketMQ instance.
+• instance_id: The ID of the ApsaraMQ for RocketMQ instance.

-• topic: the ApsaraMQ for RocketMQ topic.
+• topic: The topic in ApsaraMQ for RocketMQ.

-• uid: the ID of your Alibaba Cloud account.
+• uid: The ID of your Alibaba Cloud account.

-• client_id: the ID of the ApsaraMQ for RocketMQ client.
+• client_id: The ID of the ApsaraMQ for RocketMQ client.

 Unit